ashokganpathi/apple-refurbished/README.md

  if the price from today is greater than the previous price, the font color is red.

 If a given product is not available on sale on a given day, the cell is blank and no price is recorded.

+How to use the tool?

+1. Download the get-apple-refurbished-info.xlsm, apple-refurbished-info.xlsx [optional], apple-deals-urls.txt onto a folder in your PC.

+2. Create a logs folder to ensure that logs are written in the folder without any errors.

+3. Open the .txt file and add/remove any URLs for products that you're interested in.

+4. Open the .xlsm file and click on "Get Deals" button.
+Once it's completed, it would give a pop-up indicating that the macro has completed running.

+5. Close the pop-up and the .xlsm file and open the apple-refurbished-info.xlsx file.
+If you did not download the existing file, it would have created a new file with today's list of products.
+If you had downloaded the file, it would have appended a new column with today's date and put in the product prices along w/ color coding based on comparison with the last run.

+Hope you have fun tweaking or extending the utility!